-A: Counseling is done by meeting with a trained and experienced mental health professional.
+A: In counseling, you meet with a trained and experienced mental health professional.
 The counselor will help you understand and come up with ways of dealing with problems.
-They may help you identify a mental health or substance abuse problem and treat that problem.
+They may help you identify a mental health or substance use problem and treat that problem.
 Or they may just help you learn new skills or tools to help you handle life better.
 These might be skills that help you talk to others better, or take better care of yourself when you are stressed.
 You might learn how to say no when you need to, or how to make better decisions.
-Counseling is confidential, so nobody but you and the counselor will know what you talk about.
+Counseling is confidential, so no one except you and the counselor will know what you talk about.

 Some topics that are often talked about in counseling include: What do you want in life, and how can you get there?
 How are you living by your values?
 Who supports you when times get tough?
 What are your strengths?
-What do you keep doing over and over that isn’t helpful?
-How can you do something different?
+Are there things that you keep doing over and over that aren't helpful?
+How can you do things differently?

 Q: How do I know when I should seek help?

-A: It is best to ask for help even if you are not sure your problem is big enough to need counseling.
+A: Go ahead and ask for help even if you are not sure your problem is big enough to need counseling.
 Counselors can help you figure out what might be going on and what you could do about it.
 They also can make referrals to other helpful services.

-There are many different signs that might tell you that you should try counseling.
+There are many situations that might indicate that you should try counseling.
 A few of these are:

 - Feeling unhappy for no reason